Azure/azure-sdk-for-go/sdk/storage/azdatalake/README.md

 The [directory][directory] package contains APIs related to directory path types.

-The [lease][lease] package contains clients for managing leases on paths and filesystems.
+The [lease][lease] package contains clients for managing leases on paths (paths represent both directory and file paths) and filesystems.
 Please see the [reference docs](https://docs.microsoft.com/rest/api/storageservices/lease-blob#remarks) for general information on leases.

 The [filesystem][filesystem] package contains APIs specific to filesystems.
 This includes APIs setting access policies or properties, and more.